 If you are new to affiliate marketing, you may be overwhelmed by the choices of affiliates to put on your website.
-I will be talking about the programs that I consider to be the top 4 best affiliate programs.
+I will be talking about the programs that I consider to be the top 3 best affiliate programs.
 I am not reviewing affiliate programs that require you to have a shopping cart because I am not there yet myself.
-These 4 programs are easy to get started with, which is best for beginners.
+These 3 programs are easy to get started with, which is best for beginners.
+I have added Google AdSense as a bonus option, since it is easy to be accepted by them.

-1. Clickbank: The most popular of the affiliate programs, Clickbank has products for pretty much any niche imaginable.
+1. Clickbank: One of the most popular of the affiliate programs, Clickbank has products for pretty much any niche imaginable.
 They do specialize in digital products, so if you are looking for products that are easy for visitors to get their hands on, Clickbank probably has them.

 There are plenty of legit products on Clickbank, like the “21 Day Sugar Detox” and “20 Minute Body”.
 The products have the information for your commission, as well as other relevant details.
 There is a bit of a learning curve, but they have an excellent knowledge base.
 You will be up and running in no time!
 Just copy and paste the links directly into your post to link to the product.